Notes on Causation, Comparison, and Regression: Unweighted comparisons work well in randomized experiments

 \subsection{Randomized comparisons}

-\textbf{1.2 \emph{Randomized comparisons.}} The randomized experiment is the method par excellence to build such comparable groups.
-Randomization is impartial: it produces groups with similar pre-treatment observed and unobserved characteristics that differ only on the receipt of treatment, and possibly, if the treatment is effective, on their subsequent outcomes.
-Randomization also provides a factual basis to quantify whether differences in the outcomes are due to chance or system and conduct statistical tests for the effect of treatment \citep{fisher1935design}.
-To see this, consider the following toy example inspired by the famous RAND Health Insurance Experiment \citep{joseph1993free}.\footnote{The data and code of this toy example are available upon request.}
+The randomized experiment stands out as the ideal method for building such comparable groups.
+Randomization tends to produce groups with similar pre-treatment observed and unobserved characteristics that differ only on the receipt of treatment, and possibly, if the treatment is effective, on their subsequent outcomes.
+Randomization also provides a factual basis to quantify whether differences in the outcomes are due to system or chance and to conduct statistical tests for the effect of treatment \citep{fisher1935design}.
+To illustrate, consider the following simulated example inspired by the famous RAND Health Insurance Experiment \citep{joseph1993free}.\footnote{The data and code of this example are available upon request.}